kurisumakise2011/chess/README.md

 *Check*

-If the king got check, player must avoid it.
+If the king got a check, the player must avoid it.

 ![Check](https://github.com/kurisumakise2011/chess/raw/master/readme/check.png)

 *Checkmate*

-If a player could not avoid a check, it's checkmate, the finish of game.
+If the player could not avoid a check, it's checkmate, the finish of the game.

 ![Checkamte](https://github.com/kurisumakise2011/chess/raw/master/readme/checkmate.png)